mtanabe-sj/Maximilians-Hex-Tab/README.md

 |Find|IDM_FINDDATA|OnFindData|FindDlg is run, followed by navigation with searchAndShow to found data.|
 |Scan|IDM_SCANTAG_START|OnScanTagStart|A ScanTag subclass runs on worker thread.
 Successful completion posts IDM_SCANTAG_FINISH with status 0.
 OnScanTagFinish responds by persisting scanned tags in meta file, and trigger a view refresh with fade-out.|

+Another important aspect of UI management is handling system events for drag and drop and page scroll actions.
+The Tab handles these system messages.

 |Message|Handler|Invoked Operations|
 |---------------|-----------------|------------------------------------------------------------------|